Liz Truss speech: PM pledges to get country through 'stormy days'

 The speech came against a backdrop of financial and political turmoil following the government's mini-budget.

-Markets reacted badly to the plans for £45bn in tax cuts funded by borrowing, while the government's u-turn on its plan to remove the 45p tax band for the highest earners was fuelled by opposition from Tory MPs.
+Markets reacted badly to the plans for £45bn in tax cuts funded by borrowing, while the government's U-turn on its plan to scrap the 45p tax band for the highest earners was fuelled by opposition from Tory MPs.

 The prime minister's speech lasted around 35 minutes - shorter than is usually the case for the party leader at conference - and was briefly interrupted by fracking protesters from Greenpeace, holding up a sign reading "who voted for this".